Former Pence aide says she will vote for Biden because of Trump’s ‘flat out disregard for human life’ during pandemic

 Some former and current officials say they do not think ex-Washington officials will move many voters in key states.
 But Miles Taylor — who worked in the Homeland Security Department between 2017 and 2019, including as chief of staff — said compelling narrators with first-person testimonials can influence voters.

 “Is the voice of an ex-Trump official going to change millions of votes?
-No. But if you can change the minds of several tens of thousands of people in swing states, it could absolutely impact the election,” said Taylor, who has formed a Republican anti-Trump group called Repair 45.
-Troye is joining the group and has recorded a video for it, she said.
+No. But if you can change the minds of several tens of thousands of people in swing states, it could absolutely impact the election,” said Taylor, who has formed a Republican anti-Trump group called Republican Political Alliance for Integrity and Reform (REPAIR).

+Troye is joining the group and on Thursday afternoon she released a video detailing her problems with Trump’s handling of the pandemic through Republican Voters Against Trump.

 Taylor said it had been difficult to secure marquee names to speak out against the president because “the president has done a very effective job of creating a culture of fear.”